xinhanlim/reactFEProject/README.md

 ### 1. Understanding `.map`
 <details><summary>Expand</summary>

-- .map() always returns a new array (same length as original) but it don't change the original array.
+- .map() always returns a new array (same length as original) but it `DON'T CHANGE` the original array.
 ```js
 // setProducts(response.data) => update the state => React Re-render
 useEffect(() => {